-- Community action for wild dog management - Wild dog management in Australia has historically been understood and studied from the scientific and technical perspective.
+- Community action for wild dog management – a series of case studies - Wild dog management in Australia has historically been understood and studied from the scientific and technical perspective.
 This involved a focus on the science of best management, and the implementation […]

-- Paroo Model of Wild Dog Control - The Paroo Shire residents have been leaders in developing and implementing best practice in the coordinated control of wild dogs.
+- Paroo Model of Wild Dog Control – Western QLD - The Paroo Shire residents have been leaders in developing and implementing best practice in the coordinated control of wild dogs.
 Wild Dogs are defined as feral dogs, dingoes and hybrid […]

 - Western division wild dog control – Western NSW - This case study investigates and documents the barriers and responses to improving wild dog management encountered between 2010 and 2016 in the Western Division of NSW.
 DOWNLOAD THE CASE STUDY […]